London Trained Bands: London Trained Bands

-The legal basis of the Shire levy was updated by two Acts of 1557, which placed the county militia under a Lord Lieutenant appointed by the monarch.
+The legal basis of the Shire levy was updated by two acts of 1557 (4 & 5 Ph. & M. cc.
+2 and 3), which placed the county militia under a Lord Lieutenant appointed by the monarch.
 The entry into force of these Acts in 1558 is seen as the starting date for the organised county militia in England.
 Regulations for mustering the militia of the City of London were issued by Queen Elizabeth I in 1559.
 The elected Lord Mayor and Aldermen fulfilled the roles of Lord Lieutenant and appointed the officers.

 Although the militia obligation was universal, it was clearly impractical to train and equip every able-bodied man, so after 1572 the practice was to select a proportion of men for the Trained Bands, who were mustered for regular drills.
 Even so, there was resistance throughout the country to the costs involved, especially for firearms and training ammunition, and when London tried to get its quota of 2000 'shot' reduced to 500 in 1574, the government increased it to 4000.
 To reach that total the Court of Aldermen had to exert pressure on the city livery companies to raise the necessary money.
 In 1586 the responsibility for the London Trained Bands was shifted from the livery companies to the Wards of the City of London.

 In theory the Trained Bands met for a day's training in each of the summer months, but for most of the country this was perfunctory, and they were in fact Untrained Bands, who would not serve outside their own district.
 Londoners often made fun of the Trained Bands and their sham fights at Mile End (Beaumont and Fletcher ridiculed them in their 1607 play The Knight of the Burning Pestle), but London was in fact the exception to the rule: its regiments were well trained, capable of putting up a stout defence, and the men were even prepared to leave their businesses for short campaigns.
 Under Queen Elizabeth I the Fraternity of St George had developed into the 'Artillery Company of London' (later the Honourable Artillery Company, HAC) with a drill ground and firing ranges at the Old Artillery Garden outside the city walls at Spitalfields.
 It attracted keen citizens who learned drill and studied the military arts as a hobby under the tutelage of hired professional captains.
 The Artillery Company and similar groups such as the Military Garden in St Martin's Fields provided much of the officer corps for the LTBs and ensured that they were among the best-trained and equipped in the country.